idank/holykeebs-docs/guides/buyers-guide/index.md

 Stabilizers are generally recommended, although do add a bit of work in the build process.
 2u keys are very usable even without stabilizers.

+## Key Spacing

+There are two standard "key spacing", i.e. how close the keys are to each other:

+1. MX keyboards use a grid of 19x19mm squares.
+Some keyboards with choc switches also use this, which results in small gaps between keys.
+1. Choc spacing uses 18x17mm squares, and produces a more tight arrangement with minimal key spacing.
+It is specifically designed for Kailh's choc switches (hence the name).

+For choc keyboards, we differentiate these two styles of spacing by calling the former Low Profile and the latter Choc.

 ## Keycaps

 The keyboards we sell are exclusively using 1U, 1.5U and 2U key sizes.
 Unlike MX switches, there aren't many keycap options for choc switches.